GMA Pictures: 2015–2016: AlDub phenomenon

-2019–2024: Second comeback with GMA Public Affairs
+2019: Brief Revival

 After a 2-year hiatus, in 2019, GMA revived its film outfit as GMA Pictures.
 They also signed a co-production deal with Mic Test Entertainment, starting with Family History.
 It also co-produced the Cinemalaya 2019 entry Children of the River with Spears Films and Luna Studios.

 GMA Pictures also created a new division called Backyard Productions, with Kiko en Lala as its first release.

+2022–present: Resurgence

 On April 29, 2022, GMA Pictures signed a joint venture agreement with Viva Films.

 In November 2022, GMA Pictures became active once again, in cooperation with GMA Public Affairs.
 Among its films released the following year were The Cheating Game and Firefly, which was one of the entries of the 49th Metro Manila Film Festival, in which it won as Best Picture.

 On July 1, 2023, GMA Network appointed Nessa Valdellon as Senior Vice President for GMA Pictures.
 Valdellon later promoted as Executive Vice President for the film studio on April 1, 2024.

 On August 7, 2024, GMA Pictures has successfully completed its digitally restored and remastered version of the 1998 movie José Rizal and was shown at Cinemalaya Festival 2024.

-2024-present: Collaborations with Star Cinema and Sony Pictures Releasing International

 On May 19, 2024, Deadline Hollywood confirmed that GMA Pictures and ABS-CBN's film outfit, Star Cinema would collaborate on a film together with Kathryn Bernardo and Alden Richards reprising their respective roles as Joy and Ethan from the film Hello, Love, Goodbye.
 The film's sequel titled Hello, Love, Again was released on November 13, 2024 in the Philippines and has become the highest grossing Filipino film of all time.
 GMA Pictures and Columbia Pictures signed a distribution deal on September 5, 2024 to distribute Green Bones and KMJS' Gabi ng Lagim: The Movie under the latter studio's Sony Pictures Releasing International banner.
 The deal marks Columbia Pictures' return to distributing local films in the Philippines after an eight-year hiatus.

+On June 16, 2025, GMA Network through GMA Pictures—signed a partnership agreement with Warner Bros Philippines to distribute the film P77 starring Barbie Forteza.
+The signing event was attended by executives from both GMA Network and Warner Bros.

 Green Bones, an entry of the 2024 Metro Manila Film Festival, won the festival's Best Picture award, marking the first time that GMA Pictures achieved back-to-back wins for the award (following their win at the previous year's edition with Firefly) since both José Rizal and Muro-Ami did in 1998 and 1999 editions respectively.

+GMA Pictures announced their first foray to adult animated feature films: Carl Joseph Papa's docudrama 58th about the Maguindanao massacre that took place in 2009, and Mervin Malonzo's dark fantasy Ella Arcangel: Awit ng Pangil at Kuko, based on a 2017 komik Ella Arcangel by Julius Villanueva.